cruzdariel/transit-hacks-2025/README.md

 ## Internet Connectivity
 Hackers are encouraged to use the *eduroam* network for the most secure and fastest internet connection at the University.
 Off-campus students in a participating institution, such as UIC, can enroll in *eduroam* on their device prior to arriving.
 For UIC/UIUC/UIS students, that information can be found at https://help.uillinois.edu/TDClient/37/uic/KB/ArticleDet?ID=898.

 If you are not with an *eduroam* participating institution, please see a member of Hackathon staff to get connected. *uchicago-guest* is available, but is not secure and is slower than other networks.
-The login information for this network is: [TBA]
+The login information for this network is: username,password
+**Username:** ucguest_48875
+**Password:** r7gds

 ## Schedule
 *Subject to change*